uviclibraries/rstudio/basics-importing-data.md

 ```
     ## [1] "M" "M" "M" "F" "M" "M" "F" "F" "F" "F"

-These columns are treated as vectors in R, so if you wanted to get the 4th value of the cokum gender, you can use the indexing inside `[]` that you learned in the previous section:
+These columns are treated as vectors in R, so if you wanted to get the 4th value of the column gender, you can use the indexing inside `[]` that you learned in the previous section:
 ```
 income$gender[4]
 ```